smrkem/stockdata2/docs/making-initial-query.md

 Here's the commit:
 - https://github.com/smrkem/stockdata2/commit/fe3e58e0a8599c3ba90dbc3e11305633f428fc74

 Turns out I ended up not needing to use state or refs after all, thanks again to sticking things in a form.
-I can probably keep CompanyNameInput hat as a stateless component, but I'll refactor it later when I know more.  :fingers_crossed:
+I can probably keep CompanyNameInput as a stateless component, but I'll refactor it later when I know more.  :fingers_crossed:

 ### Passing things to the StockNews component